Universality of rational canonical form for random matrices over a finite field: Abstract

 \section{Abstract}

-We study the distribution of rational canonical form of a random matrix over the finite field $\F_p$, whose entries are independent and $\epsilon$-balanced with $\epsilon\in(0,1-1/p]$.
-We show that, as the matrix size tends to infinity, the statistics converge to independent Cohen–Lenstra distributions, demonstrating the universality of this asymptotic behavior.
-Our method builds on a function field version of Wood’s surjection moment method \cite{wood2019random}, and in particular it recovers, as a special case, the uniform model proved in the thesis of Fulman \cite{fulman1997probability}.
+In this note, we study the distribution of the rational canonical form of a random matrix over the finite field $\F_p$, whose entries are independent and $\epsilon$-balanced with $\epsilon\in(0,1-1/p]$.
+We show that, as the matrix size tends to infinity, the statistics converge to independent Cohen-Lenstra distributions, demonstrating the universality of this asymptotic behavior.
+In particular, we recover, as a special case, the uniform setting proved in the thesis of Fulman \cite{fulman1997probability}.

+Our proof uses the fact that the rational canonical form data of $A_n$ and the $\F_p[t]$-module structure of the function field cokernel $\Cok(tI_n-A_n)$ determine each other uniquely.
+Consequently, our question can be reformulated, equivalently, as the asymptotic distribution problem for this cokernel, which has been established by Cheong-Yu \cite{cheong2023distribution}.

 \textbf{Keywords: }\keywords{random matrix, finite field, Cohen-Lenstra distribution, moment method}

 \textbf{Mathematics Subject Classification (2020): }\subjclass{15B52 (primary); 60B20 (secondary)}